JanikCodes/minecraft_discord_py/README.md

 This project is a mini version of minecraft/terraria featuring a `procedural generated world` with the ability to invite friends to play in your world.
 Each `world` kind of acts like a server, so once you invite a friend to play in your `world` they can modify it and move around even while you're offline.

+The world generation uses a custom build `queue system` that is running `on a different thread` to not harm the bot performance under pressure.

 ![image](https://user-images.githubusercontent.com/72082960/233780883-53c56b85-ba5f-479e-be31-34c2af6273de.png)

+## Contribute
+This is an **open source** project and was designed so people can expand the minimc.

+[Below](#potential-features) you can find certain features that would be cool to implement.
+Feel free to Fork & post PR's

 ### Built With
 [![Python][python]][python-url]